Mississippi State vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 23, 2021

 - So far this year Vanderbilt has two wins against the spread.

-- The Commodores have yet to cover the spread this year when underdogs by 20.5 points or more.
+- This season, the Commodores are winless ATS when entering a game as an underdog of 20.5 points or more.

-- Vanderbilt's games this season have gone over the total in three out of six opportunities (50%).
+- Vanderbilt's games this season have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

-- In games that Vanderbilt amasses over 355.5 yards, the team is 0-2 against the spread and 1-1 overall.
+- When Vanderbilt churns out over 355.5 yards, the team is 0-2 against the spread and 1-1 overall.

-- The Commodores have turned the ball over six more times (14 total) than the Bulldogs have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.